-It is important to note that this optimization is fully automatic.
+It is important to note that this optimization does not miss any matchings and is fully automatic.
 The program itself detects the optimal positions in each rule and stores two tables representing this information on disk.
 The first table describes, for each tag bigram, which rules that should be checked when that tag bigram occurs in the text.
-The second table contains the words appearing in the rules and describes, for each word, which rules that should be checked when that text.
+The second table contains the words appearing in the rules and describes, for each word, which rules that should be checked when that word occurs in the text.

 With the current set of error rules in GRANSKA the rule matching performs six times faster with optimization than without.
 Furthermore, due to the optimization, it is almost free (with respect to performance) to add many new rules as long as they contain some uncommon word or tag bigram.